Most Philadelphians haven’t been to the Liberty Bell since a middle school field trip–basically a requirement if you’re living in Pennsylvania.

 10) Get Weird

-The Philadelphia Mausoleum for Contemporary Art, or PhilaMOCA, regularly hosts art, performances and films from the cultural underground.
+The Philadelphia Mausoleum for Contemporary Art, or PhilaMOCA, regularly hosts art showcases, live music and other performances and films from the cultural underground.

 11) Relax by the River

-The Spruce Street River Park is an outdoor attraction open during only the parts of the year where it’s pleasant to be outside, but it makes the most out of its limited time.
-Hammocks, fountains, games, food and drink vendors, and more provide top end beach vibes along the Delaware River.
+The Spruce Street Harbor Park is an outdoor attraction only open during the parts of the year where it’s pleasant to be outside, but it makes the most of its limited time.
+Hammocks, fountains, games, food and drink vendors, and more provide top-end beachy vibes along the Delaware River.

 12) Carve Some Ice

-When it’s too cold to hang out in a park, you can ice skate at the Blue Cross RiverRink and then warm up in the lodge when you’re done.
+When it’s too cold to hang out in a park, you can ice skate at the Blue Cross RiverRink taking in the New Jersey views, and then warm up in the lodge comfortably in Pennsylvania when you’re done.

 13) Surround Yourself with Food

-Reading Terminal Market is a can’t-miss stop for any foodie.
-Make a plan before you go, because the aromas from more than 100 different merchants offering everything from Amish food to exotic spices can be overwhelming, especially if you’re hungry.
-And you should definitely come hungry.
+Located right across from city hall, Reading Terminal Market is a can’t-miss stop for any foodie.
+Make a plan before you go, because the aromas from more than 100 different merchants offering everything from Amish food to exotic spices can be overwhelming, especially if you’re hungry––and you should definitely come hungry.

 15) Take a Stroll